Microsoft/azure-docs.pt-pt/articles/azure-monitor/platform/agent-linux-troubleshoot.md

 Pode continuar reonboard depois de utilizar o `--purge` opção

-## <a name="log-analytics-agent-extension-in-the-azure-portal-is-marked-with-a-failed-state-provisioning-failed"></a>Extensão de agente do log Analytics no portal do Azure está marcado com estado de falha: O aprovisionamento falhou
+## <a name="log-analytics-agent-extension-in-the-azure-portal-is-marked-with-a-failed-state-provisioning-failed"></a>Extensão de agente do log Analytics no portal do Azure está marcado com estado de falha: Falha no aprovisionamento

 ### <a name="probable-causes"></a>Causas prováveis
 * Agente do log Analytics foi removido do sistema operativo